cerebralideas/standards-of-practice/conduct-standards.md

 Not that these are inherently evil/bad subjects, but to ensure we preserve a unified, diverse community, we need to respect the fact that these are sensitive topics for many.
 This alone will create a more inclusive, conflict-free environment that will increase the cohesiveness of all in our community.

+A supportive community is what creates resilient individuals, and resilience is what's need to endure the frustrations commonly seen in competitive tech environments[2].

 ### a.
 Be nice/Be respectful

-To build a successful community, we must see each other, no matter how similar or different[2], as a crucial part of this community, and its success.
+To build a successful community, we must see each other, no matter how similar or different[3], as a crucial part of this community, and its success.
 That means we leave the personal differences and beliefs at the door and treat everyone with the respect and the patience they need to flourish and be successful.

 This helps cultivate a quality environment for producing quality products.
 There is *no way* the environment in which we work has *no* impact on the products we produce, and eventually, the quality of the customer experience.
 The more empowering and inclusive our environment, the better the over quality of PayPal’s products and services.